twilkinson573/react-hello-world-template/readme.md

   $ npm start
   ```

 4. Go to `localhost:8080` in a web browser and your app will be waiting for you.
-Any changes you make will be hot reloaded in the browser.
+Any changes you make will auto-update in the browser.

 That's it!